A non-interacting Galactic black hole candidate in a binary system with a main-sequence star

 \section{Discussion}

 As noted in Section~\ref{s:intro}, during the preparation of this manuscript, on 2022 September 14 \cite{ElBadry2022Disc} submitted to MNRAS and posted a preprint of an analysis of this same source selected from the \textit{Gaia} DR3 catalog.
-The overall conclusions of the two studies are in good agreement, that the spectroscopic and astrometric measurements of \bh\ both independently and together demonstrate that the companion is a massive black hole.
-The primary difference in our results is that we determine a somewhat larger mass for the black hole.
-Based on our joint fits to the RV data and astrometry, we infer a companion mass of $11.9^{+2.0}_{-1.6}$~\msun, while \cite{ElBadry2022Disc} report a lower companion mass of $9.8 \pm 0.2 M_{\odot}$.
-The difference in inferred masses may be a consequence of the different sampling of the radial velocities in the two data sets.
+The overall conclusions of the two studies are in good agreement, that the spectroscopic and astrometric measurements of \bh\ both independently and together demonstrate that the companion is a massive black hole. \cite{ElBadry2022Disc} have a much more accurate RV-only solution due to their extensive RV coverage.
+Based on our joint fits to our RV data and astrometry, we infer a companion mass of $11.64^{+1.52}_{-1.31}$~\msun, whereas \cite{ElBadry2022Disc} report a lower companion mass of $9.62 \pm 0.18 M_{\odot}$.
 As noted earlier, our observations did not cover the peak of the radial velocity curve, limiting the precision with which we can determine the velocity semi-amplitude of the primary.
-Secondly, our measurements extend about 3 weeks beyond those of \citet{ElBadry2022Disc}, sampling closer to the minimum of the radial velocity curve.
-Consequently, the best-fit peak-to-trough amplitude of our orbital solution is $\sim160$~\kms, compared to $\sim140$~\kms\ in \citeauthor{ElBadry2022Disc} Future radial velocity and astrometric measurements further covering the entire orbit (which is hindered in the short term by the orbital period, independent of \textit{Gaia}'s astrometric solution.
+Consequently, the best-fit peak-to-trough amplitude of the orbital solution using our RV data is $\sim160$~\kms, compared to $\sim140$~\kms\ in \citet{ElBadry2022Disc}.
+As discussed in \S \ref{s:orbits}, the combination of both data sets allows us to derive an unimodal solution for the orbital period, independent of \textit{Gaia}'s astrometric solution.
 The joint fit to all available RV data and the astrometry yields the most accurate solution thus far.